$10-$20

 one-night-only evening of site-specific,

-will be the first time the entire quintet has
+but it will be the first time the entire

 Greenlief has achieved